 Education and Experience

+What kind of sports finance degree is needed?
+Can a finance major work in sports?
 As an article in Forbes points out, networking is critical to working in any position in sports.
-An internship is a great way to make connections, but it is also possible to do so through networking with people online, via sites such as LinkedIn and Instagram, as well as through personal contacts.
+Sports finance internships are a great way to make connections, but it is also possible to do so through networking with people online, via sites such as LinkedIn and Instagram, as well as through personal contacts.
 Forbes also suggests taking some classes in psychology since understanding how and why people operate the way they do can be useful in many sports-related careers.
 According to the Bureau of Labor Statistics, people who work in accounting will need a bachelor’s degree at a minimum and might need a master’s.
 This degree should be in accounting or in a related field, such as business administration.
+The sports finance salary can exceed 6 figures, according to jobsinsports.com.

-Like any other field, most people working in sports finance will work their way up from entry-level positions.
+How do I start working in the sports finance industry?
+Like any other field, most people working in sport finance will work their way up from entry level sports finance jobs.
 One advantage of an internship is that if a person’s time at an organization is successful, there may be an opportunity to work there after college.
+There are many internship opportunities in New York, NY and Las Vegas.

 What to Expect

+What does a sports financial analyst do?
 The Bureau of Labor Statistics predicts growth in the future in the area of finance, but sports will always be a competitive field.
 Jobs in sports financing could range from working for world-class athletes and teams to working for a local or college sports team.
+How do you become an accountant for a sports team?
 The position tends to be one of the better-paid ones among accounting positions, but there may also be some complicated demands.
 The job may involve a great deal of travel or may tend to be more seasonal in nature.
-People who work in sports accounting should be detail-oriented, well-organized and good at communication.
+People who work in professional sports accounting for sports finance firms should:

 Sports finance can be a challenging field to break into.
 However, for people who are passionate about both sports and financial matters, a job in sports finance can be an excellent career path.